 Why study at UOW

-Understanding your craft will help you build your skills and cultivate your own creative identity.
+Experimenting with different art forms and mastering your craft will help you build your skills and cultivate your own creative identity.
 Be inspired to do your best at a university that understands what it means to be creative.

 The best in NSW/ACT

 - The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for undergraduate Creative Arts.